 There are cost-effective ways that budget-conscious community groups can obtain insurance.
 For example, a community group can align itself with a sympathetic organisation that already has insurance, and get them to auspice the group’s activities.
 This organisation may be a specially created entity that offers a range of services to community groups (e.g. insurance, auditing, receiving and acquitting funding grants).
 Religious groups are a good example of organisations that are sometimes willing to auspice the activities of community groups.

 Another cost-effective method is for a community group to obtain insurance in its own right through one of the special insurance schemes available to not-for-profit organisations.
 For example, the Municipal Association of Victoria (MAV) offers the not-for-profit sector broader eligibility criteria for insurance, to enable more not-for-profit groups to benefit from low-cost insurance and attractive terms and conditions.
 MAV, through its insurance broker, has negotiated the inclusion of Victorian not-for-profit groups within a national community insurance facility, known as Local Community Insurance Services.
 This can provide cover for the community group’s day-to-day activities as well as for festivals and events.
-Quotes can be obtained by submitting an online request or calling the number below.
+Quotes can be obtained by submitting an online request.
+(For the Local Community Insurance Services’ contact details, see “Contacts”.)

 Ansvar Insurance also offers public liability insurance to not-for-profit groups throughout Australia.
 For further information and contact details, go to the Community Insurance and Risk Management Centre on the Our Community website at www.ourcommunity.com.au (click on the “insurance” tab).